Top 12 Dirtiest Fruits & Veggies: 2016 Dirty Dozen

 - Honeydew Melon

 Avoiding food high in pesticides can help reduce the risk of certain diseases, including Alzheimer's and Parkinson's disease, autism and endometriosis.
 However, this is not a reason to avoid the fruits and vegetables on this list entirely, as this may leave a hole in your body’s intake of essential vitamins and minerals.
 Instead of avoiding, focus on finding organic, GMO-free produce – so you and your family can enjoy all the benefits of a rounded diet, without the drawbacks of residual pesticides.
 If you absolutely have to purchase produce from the Dirty Dozen list, make sure you wash thoroughly before consuming.
 Removing the peel can also help reduce residual pesticide levels.
 But keep in mind, there is no guarantee that the pesticide residue will be removed completely.
 Along with fresh fruits and veggies, it’s important to consider processed foods that include produce from the Dirty Dozen list.
 Apples are used as a base for many types of juice and fruit snacks, so choosing organic versions will help cut down on you and your family’s intake of pesticides.
 Finding healthy alternatives to Dirty Dozen offenders, including processed foods, doesn’t have to be a challenge.
 If you can’t find organic options in the produce section, check the frozen food aisle – for example, organic frozen strawberries and peaches are very easy to find.
-In our continued commitment to healthy and delicious food, 22 Days Nutrition protein bars, Plant-Protein Powders and Vegan Meal Delivery are 100% organic.
+In our continued commitment to healthy and delicious food, 22 Days Nutrition Plant-Protein Powders and Vegan Meal Planner are 100% organic.
 That means they have all the nutritional benefits that nature has to offer without damaging pesticides or GMOs.